 Scholarly Commons Citation

 McLeod, Allegra M., "Prison Abolition and Grounded Justice" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1490.
+1490.